 In the past it was the seat and heart of the religious, civil and political life of Modena.
 From past to present: from executions in the square and fighting, to the birth of the free municipality where the current Town Hall was the seat and to today’s antique market which takes place on weekends at the end of the month.

 A corner of the square is outlined by the Palazzo Comunale (Town Hall): it is made up of a series of seventeenth-century buildings and a characteristic marble portico that forms, thanks to its columns, the arches overlooking the square.
-It is an iconic place in Modena.
+It is an iconic place.

 Municipal Balsamic Vinegar Factory

 You don’t need to travel far to visit the Municipal Balsamic Vinegar Factory of Modena, as it is located right in the attic of the Town Hall.
-In reality, in the area around Modena, you will find many ancient vinegar farms to visit.
+In reality, in the area, you will find many ancient vinegar farms to visit.
 This factory was created only in 2003, but it is an excellent example of the ancient traditions of balsamic vinegar in the city.

 The “Consorteria” of Traditional Balsamic Vinegar of Modena takes care of this old tradition.
 There are three different “batteries” – a battery is made up of a set of wooden barrels of progressively smaller sizes: two with six barrels (named “Secchia” and “Panaro”) and one with ten barrels (dedicated to the Ghirlandina Bell Tower) as well as three large barrique barrels, the “barrels mother”, which serve to power the batteries.